Acylindrical hyperbolicity and the centers of Artin groups that are not free of infinity: Introduction

 \section{Introduction}

 Artin groups, also called Artin-Tits groups, have been widely studied since their introduction by Tits [36].
 Let $\Gamma$ be a finite simple graph with the vertex set $V(\Gamma)$ and the edge set $E(\Gamma)$.
-Each edge $e$ has two end vertices, which we denote as $s_e$ and $t_e$.
+Each edge $e$ has two endpoints, which we denote by $s_e$ and $t_e$.
 We suppose that any edge $e$ is labeled by an integer $\mu(e)\ge 2$.
-The \textit{Artin group} $A_{\Gamma}$ associated with $\Gamma$ is defined by the following presentation
+The \textit{Artin group} $A_{\Gamma}$ associated with $\Gamma$ is defined by the following presentation:

-Here, $\Gamma$ is called a \textit{defining graph} of $A_{\Gamma}$.
+Here, $\Gamma$ is called the \textit{defining graph} of $A_{\Gamma}$ and the \textit{rank} of $A_{\Gamma}$ is defined as $\#V(\Gamma)$.
 Free abelian groups, free groups, and braid groups are typical examples of Artin groups.
-For $U\subset V(\Gamma)$, we denote the subgroup generated by $U$ as $A_{U}$, and call such a subgroup a \textit{standard parabolic subgroup}.
-Adding the relation $v^2 = 1$ for all $v\in V(\Gamma)$ to (\ref{pres_standard_eq}) produces the associated \textit{Coxeter group} $W_\Gamma$.
-Let $\Gamma^t$ be the \textit{Coxeter graph} defined from the presentation of $W_{\Gamma}$.
-That is, $\Gamma^t$ is a finite simple graph with edge labels in $\mathbb{Z}_{\geq 2}\cup \{\infty\}$, which is gained from $\Gamma$ by deleting all edges with label $2$ and adding an edge with label $\infty$ between every pair of vertices that are not connected by an edge in $\Gamma$.
-Although $\Gamma^t$ is used in research related to Coxeter groups and traditional treatments of Artin groups, we mainly use $\Gamma$ in accordance with many recent studies on Artin groups in geometric group theory.
+For any $U\subset V(\Gamma)$, the subgroup $A_{U}$ generated by $U$ is called a \textit{standard parabolic subgroup}.
+Adding the relation $v^2 = 1$ for each $v\in V(\Gamma)$ to the presentation $(\ref{pres_standard_eq})$ yields the associated \textit{Coxeter group} $W_\Gamma$.
+Let $\Gamma^t$ be the \textit{Coxeter graph} defined by the presentation of $W_{\Gamma}$.
+That is, $\Gamma^t$ is a finite simple graph with edge labels in $\mathbb{Z}_{\geq 3}\cup \{\infty\}$, which is obtained from $\Gamma$ by removing all edges with label $2$ and inserting an edge with label $\infty$ between every pair of vertices that are not adjacent in $\Gamma$.
+Although $\Gamma^t$ is used in research related to Coxeter groups and traditional treatments of Artin groups, we mainly use $\Gamma$ following many recent studies on Artin groups in geometric group theory.
 We use the associated Coxeter graph $\Gamma^t$ as an aid in this paper.
-See Figures \ref{new_ex_fig} and \ref{new_ex_fig2}.
+See Figure~\ref{example_fig}.